ragibs/dawat/README.md

 ## Few things to note

-- Develop branch is the most update branch
+- Develop branch is the most updated branch
 - server folder is current a work in progress as I want to implement a relational database using a ORM